-Every now and again I find myself in an Apple Store, and when I see customers shopping for things like Macs and iPads, I want to shake them and cry, "Wait!
+Every now and again I find myself in an Apple Store.
+When I see customers buying things like Macs and iPads ($429 at Mobileciti Online), I want to shake them and cry, "Wait!
 You can get these for less!"

-That's because Apple's online store carries a wide selection of refurbished products that are discounted by as much as 15 percent -- sometimes more.
-And although the term is often equated with "used" and/or "bad," Apple's refurbs are quite literally good as new.
+How?
+Apple's online store carries a rotating selection of refurbished products that are discounted by as much as 15 percent -- sometimes more.
+And although the term is often equated with "used" and "bad," Apple's refurbs are quite literally good as new.

 Indeed, when it comes to Apple products, I see no reason to choose anything but refurbs.
 I say this not as a gushing Apple fanboy, but rather as someone who thinks most Apple hardware is overpriced -- and sees refurbs as a rare opportunity to get it for less.

-Here's a great example, from the US but equally applicable in the UK or Australia.
-Head to the Apple store's refurbished iPad section and you'll find the iPad Air 2 (Wi-Fi + 64GB) for $419 shipped -- a full $80 less than what you'd pay for a new one.
+Here's a great example (from the US, but equally applicable in the UK or Australia).
+Head to the Apple Store's refurbished iPad section and you'll find the current-generation iPad Pro 10.5 (Wi-Fi + 64GB) for $549 -- a full $100 less than than what you'd pay for a new one.

 Apple's refurbs come with a new outer shell and new battery, meaning you get same-as-new appearance and performance.
 Better still, you get the same one-year warranty Apple extends to new hardware.
-There is literally no downside.
+There's literally no downside.

-However, there's one small cosmetic difference: Refurbs come in nondescript cardboard boxes, not the fancy white ones afforded to new gear.
+There is one small cosmetic difference, however: Refurbs come in nondescript cardboard boxes, not the fancy ones afforded to new gear.
 Big whoop, if you ask me.
-(It's an issue only if you're giving something as a gift -- and even then, it's what's inside that counts.
+It really isn't an issue unless you're giving something as a gift -- and even then, it's what's inside that counts.

 Apple's refurb offerings and inventory change over time, so you can't always get what you want.
 (I'm still waiting to see an iPhone 7 ($749 at Apple) hit the store.)
 But I think it's the only logical place to start your shopping.
 I've purchased several refurbished products this way, and every one of them arrived in perfect, like-new condition.
 Consequently, when it comes to Apple gear, I can't see any reason to pay extra for the new stuff.

 If you can, let me know!
 I'm eager to hear your thoughts.